docker-library/docs/mysql/README.md

 ### `MYSQL_USER`, `MYSQL_PASSWORD`

 These variables are optional, used in conjunction to create a new user and to set that user's password.
 This user will be granted superuser permissions (see above) for the database specified by the `MYSQL_DATABASE` variable.
 Both variables are required for a user to be created.

+Note that to grant full privileges you still need to run:

+`GRANT ALL PRIVILEGES ON `your_db`.* TO 'your-user'@'%' WITH GRANT OPTION ;`

 Do note that there is no need to use this mechanism to create the root superuser, that user gets created by default with the password specified by the `MYSQL_ROOT_PASSWORD` variable.